vegaprotocol/alpha-lyrae/README.md

 1. Create a folder called ".fonts" in your home directory.
    Example: `mkdir -p ~/.fonts`
-2. Copy the [AlphaLyrae-Medium.otf](./4A-Fonts/AlphaLyrae-Medium.otf) file into your `.fonts` directory
+2. Copy `AlphaLyrae-Medium.otf` from the [release page](https://github.com/vegaprotocol/alpha-lyrae/releases) into your `.fonts` directory
    Example: `cp "AlphaLyrae-Medium.otf" ~/.fonts/`

 You may have to restart apps and/or your window server session.

-Again, these instructions are for the most common Linux distributuons like Ubuntu and might not apply to you.
+Again, these instructions are for the most common Linux distributions like Ubuntu and might not apply to you.
 Refer to the documentation for your distribution for more details on how to manage fonts in your OS.